Procedures

 See the complete AIA Layering Guidelines for more information.

-The colors for each layer should be consistent and all objects shall be drawn in color BYLAYER.
-This means that all objects assigned to a specific layer should be the same color.
+The colors for each layer will be consistent and all objects will be drawn in color BYLAYER.
+This means that all objects assigned to a specific layer will be the same color.
 Occasionally, the need to create a new layer can arise in cases when custom defined layers or AIA layer standards are not available.
-Typically, any unused drawing layers should be purged from the converted CAD file.

-There are other tools that help in the organization of CAD entities.
-They include symbol libraries, blocks and attributes.
+There are other tools that help organize CAD entities.
+These include symbol libraries, blocks and attributes.
 These tools allow you to export CAD data to reports or Excel spreadsheets.
-They also let viewers count specific object symbols, such as doors or windows; or count attributes, such as room numbers or areas for use by space management applications.
+They also enable software applications to count object symbols, such as doors or windows; or count attributes, such as room numbers or areas for use by space management applications.

-What happens if there are ambiguities, such as unclear data or missing dimensions, on a plan or drawing?
-For these situations “rules of thumb” are designed to resolve conflicts and enable uniformity of such information.
-Such rules of thumb are ideal for handling a number of issues and will point the way to a resolution.
+What happens when there are ambiguities, such as unclear objects or missing dimensions, on a plan or drawing?
+For these situations “rules of thumb” are designed to resolve conflicts and enable uniformity.

-When we receive drawings that do not have dimensions (or with fewer than 20%), our CAD conversion technique changes somewhat.
-Our CAD operators must manually scale each of the entities on the drawing such as walls, doors, windows, etc. There are often 1 or 2 check points on the drawing that we can use to verify the manually scaled dimensions.
-These check points can be a scale bar, or an overall building dimension, or a commercial interior door width of 36."
+When original drawings do not have dimensions (or fewer than 20% dimensions on the sheet) our drafting procedure changes somewhat.
+The CAD operator must manually scale each of the entities on the drawing such as walls, doors, windows, etc. There are often 1 or 2 check points on the drawing that we can use to verify the manually scaled dimensions.
+These check points can be a scale bar, or an overall building dimension, or a commercial interior door width of 36″ typical.
 The overall accuracy of the converted CAD file is very high and is reliably within 1%.

-Older as-built original drawings can contain information such as dimensions or text that are unclear or difficult to interpret.
-For these situations, the CAD operator will insert a "red box" as a flag on the README layer in the CAD file.
-The red box is a flag that displays the unclear data.
-You can then quickly zoom into the flagged area and make any necessary modifications.
-The "README" layer also goes through four levels of QC and will remain after Level 4-QC only in cases where the data was too unclear on the original sheets to convert.
+Older as-built original drawings may contain unclear dimensions or text that are difficult to read.
+For these situations, the CAD operator will insert a “red box” on the README layer in the CAD file.
+The red box indicates the unclear data.
+You can quickly zoom into the red box area and make necessary modifications.

-Different customers use CAD documents for many different reasons.
-Organizations often reuse their drawings for multiple purposes.
+Organizations use their drawings for a variety of purposes ranging from interior renovations to space management.
 In order to do so, they must first create a set of internal guidelines so that each document remains consistent with the others.
 This ensures seamless communication.
 It allows anyone in the organization (or even third-party contractors) to read CAD documents no matter where they are or what software application they’re using.
 Maintaining consistent standards also allows for the automatic searching and indexing of large numbers of files.

 Over the years, Q-CAD has used many different types of CAD conversion procedures and guidelines.
 Based on our experience, we recommend six standards.
 You can choose one or all six as inspiration for developing your own in-house standards.